ParadeTo/vue-date-range/readme.md

 * disable-days-before-today: Disable days before today or not.
 * days-disabled-start: Disable days after this day.
 * days-disabled-end: Disable days before this day.
-* disabled-func: Use to decide if the day is disabled or not.
+* disabled-func: Used to decide if the day is disabled or not.
   ```javascript
     ...
 	 // set odd days to disabled